-The third annual meeting of the Upper Midwest Chapter of the Society for Neuroscience will take place on in October 26th, 2024 at the STEM center on the campus of University of Wisconsin – Green Bay.
-The meeting will have research poster sessions, short oral presentations, a keynote speaker, and lunch.
-This year, the conference will be held in conjunction with Midbrains! a neuroscience conference dedicated to neuroscience education and training opportunities for undergraduate students.
-You can find information about MidBrains at www.midbrains.org
+The forth annual meeting of the Upper Midwest Chapter of the Society for Neuroscience will take place on in October 25th, 2025 at the Dreyfus University Center on the campus of University of Wisconsin – Stevens Point.
+The meeting will have research poster sessions, Nanosymposiums (Submissions welcome) Career Building Workshop (Science Communication and Social Media), a keynote speaker, and lunch.

 Program Schedule